What is nonequilibrium?: Kac ring model

 We summarize some recurring comments on that type of result.
 These are the objections also Boltzmann had to answer when presenting his Boltzmann equation.\\ \begin{itemize} \item \underline{Bad initial conditions} do exist and are in fact easy to make.
 We can let the system run from time zero where all particles are black to some intermediate time $t_1$ and then stop it.
 We see a particular particle color configuration $\eta_{t_1}$.
 Let us now turn the ring counter-clockwise for time $t_1$.
 The dynamics is of course basically the same.
 After that time $t_1$ of reversed motion we recover (by reversibility) the full black color.
 In other words, $\eta_{t_1}$ is absolutely a ``bad'' configuration as it leads to a decrease in entropy and no relaxation to equilibrium greyness.
 However, the point is that such ``bad'' configurations are highly untypical for a given macroscopic condition.
-They are not seen when randomly drawing a configuration corresponding to a particular macroscopic condition (here, some average color). \item \underline{Periodicity} (or the Zermelo objection): The Poincar\'e recurrence time is very large (age of the universe) for $N\propto 10^{23}$.
+They are not seen when randomly drawing a configuration corresponding to a particular macroscopic condition (here, some average color). \item \underline{Periodicity} (or the Zermelo objection): The Poincar\'e recurrence time is very large (age of the observable universe) for $N\propto 10^{23}$.
 It is not relevant for the physical relaxation processes that we observe.
-Nevertheless, the presence of recurrence also explains why relaxation to equilibrium cannot be a statement about a closed isolated system containing only a few degrees of freedom. \item \underline{Reversibility} (or the Loschmidt objection): Each trajectory $\eta_t$ has a reversed one.
+Nevertheless, the presence of recurrence also explains why relaxation to equilibrium cannot be a statement about a closed isolated system containing only a few degrees of freedom. \item \underline{Reversibility} (or the Loschmidt objection): The seeming inconsistency between the microscopic reversibility and the macroscopic irreversibility is known as the Loschmidt paradox: each trajectory $\eta_t$ has a reversed one.
 How could it be that the entropy is typically increasing, as for the reversed motion the entropy is decreasing?
-The answer is in the emphasis on macroscopic control.
-We do not chose particular microscopic states; we fix the macroscopic condition and nature by itself draws from there the microscopic state.
+Equality~\eqref{eq: main-macro} in a sense solves this paradox and put it in a correct perspective: those macroscopic trajectories obtained by time-reverting the typical ones $(\phi^t(m)$;\, $t = 0,1,\ldots)$ are indeed observable for finite $N$, however they are exponentially damped.\\ Therefore, we could say that the answer is in the emphasis on macroscopic control.
+We do not choose particular microscopic states; we fix the macroscopic condition and nature by itself draws from there the microscopic state.
+Most are `good' (reproducing 2nd Law behavior), a minority is `bad.'

 The red regions show micro states evolving with the microscopic time-evolution.
 Think about classical mechanical dynamics and the physical partition of the constant energy surface.
 The Liouville theorem states that the volume of the region is conserved in time (but it can change shape).
 However this is not saying that the entropy is constant.
 The relevant question is to determine the macro-state the system is now visiting.
 It is the volume of the regions corresponding to macro-state $m_{t}$ that increase in time.
 For large $N$ this dark region's volume is negligible compared to the rest of the macroscopic phase space volume. \end{itemize}